risawitama/verbose-potato/README.md

-## What do you get if you cross a turkey with a ghost?
-A poultry-geist!
+## A dad washes his car with his son.
+But after a while, the son says, "why can't you just use a sponge?"